michael-chung-mc/practice__react__jest/README.md

 </details>

 ## About This
-The Odin Project Battleship
+The Odin Project Battleship Assignment

 ### What

-Battleship Game.
+Battleship Game

 ### Why

 Test Test Driven Development.
-Rely on Jest not DOM methods or console.log().
+Rely on Jest not DOM methods or console.log() during development.

 ### How
 * Tech